-Sri Lanka Country Director:
+Sri Lanka Representative:

 Workforce development in Sri Lanka faces the changing realities of globalization and competitiveness.
 Demand for job-specific skills is growing in Sri Lanka as its economy has grown and the composition of its GDP has shifted from agriculture to higher value-added industry services.
 Although Sri Lankan government continues to invest much resources for providing free education there is a huge skills mismatch between the educated youth and needs of the labor market.
 Skills mismatch and wrong selection of education courses has resulted in loss of government investment in education.